EU hits Apple and Meta with hundreds of millions of dollars in new fines, enforcing digital competition rules

 Users could pay at least 10 euros ($11) a month to avoid being targeted by ads based on their personal data.
 The U.S. tech giant rolled out the option after the European Union's top court ruled Meta must first get consent before showing ads to users, in a decision that threatened its business model of tailoring ads based on individual users' online interests and digital activity.

-Regulators took issue with Meta's model, saying it doesn't allow users to exercise their right to "freely consent" to allowing their personal data from its various services, which also including Facebook Marketplace, WhatsApp, and Messenger, to be combined for personalized ads.
+Regulators took issue with Meta's model, saying it doesn't allow users to exercise their right to "freely consent" to allowing their personal data from its various services, which also include Facebook Marketplace, WhatsApp and Messenger, to be combined for personalized ads.

 Meta rolled out a third option in November giving Facebook and Instagram users in Europe the option to see fewer personalized ads if they don't want to pay for an ad-free subscription.
 The commission said it's "currently assessing" this option and continues to hold talks with Meta, and has asked the company to provide evidence of the new option's impact.